VasilyVP/kv-structures/packages/redis/README.md

 # @kv-structures/redis

 `@kv-structures/redis` is a JavaScript library that provides an easy-to-use interface for interacting with Redis in a way that mimics the behavior of useful JavaScript data structures.
-Currently, the package provides a `RedisMap` class, but more data structures (like `Set`) will be added in future releases.
+Currently, the package provides a `RedisMap` and `RedisSet` classes, but more data structures (like `Array`) will be added in future releases.

 ## New in v2.0.0
-  - `RedisMap` now supports all native JavaScript `Map` methods.
+  - Classes now support all native JavaScript `Map` and `Set` methods.
   - All methods return data in the same format as native JavaScript methods.
   - Added an optional parameter `batchSize` to manage blocking operations during iteration or clearing.